cirqatha/VPython-Particle-Sim/README.md

 No install needed — works in any browser.

+## Calculation

+Forces between all particle pairs are computed each frame using an inverse-square repulsion law, then summed per particle.
+Position and velocity are updated via Euler integration, followed by a partial normalisation step that softly constrains each particle to the sphere surface.
+All frames are pre-computed and stored in a 2D list before playback begins.

 ## How to Run Locally
 Just run the HTML file if python one causes error